bksaini078/fake_news_detection/README.md

 ## Data Preprocessing for Mean Teacher and Pseduo Label
-From command prompt and Go to folder path where code is available and run the below command.
-Here go to Fakenewdetection folder then excecute the below comment
+From the command prompt, change your present working directory to folder where your downloaded code is present.
+Change the directory to Fakenewdetection folder execute the below command

 `
 python Datapreprocessing\Datapreprocessing.py
 `

-In the Data\Preprocessing\Input1 folder place the label.csv and unlable.csv file for data preprocessing and This is raw data, because we have created 4 different types datasets each data sets placed in the different folder like Input1,Input2,Input3,Input4
+Place the label.csv and unlabel.csv under Data\Preprocessing\Input1 folder.
+We have created 4 different types datasets each of them are placed under Input1, Input2, Input3, Input4 folders respectively.

-In the data file, these columns and its names are important for data cleaning and creating the test and train data files for models processing. once data preprocessing complete it will place the test and train data in Data\Input
+Summary of the columns present in the data file.

 `Article` - contain the articles data

 `Label` - lables for artilce Real=-1 Fake=- 0 and unlable=-1 and these should be numeric

+Once the data preprocessing is completed, train data and test data files will be available under Data\Input folder.

 Default values